ZohrehShams/iCon/README.md

 these, you can build iCon at any time.

 *   Maven (see [installation instructions](https://maven.apache.org/))
-*   Java 8
+*   Java 11

 ## Building iCon (IntelliJ)

-1. New -> Project from existing sources (select iCon top-level dir) -> Maven (Search projects recursively, import automatically) -> Next (3 times) -> JDK 1.8 -> Finish
+1. New -> Project from existing sources (select iCon top-level dir) -> Maven (Search projects recursively, import automatically) -> Next (3 times) -> JDK 11 -> Finish
+2. You need Scala SDK: File -> Project Structure -> Libraries -> Add Scala SDK (2.12.4)
-2. You might need to add Scala: Right-clic on Speedith.Core module -> Add Framework support -> Scala.
+3. Right-click on Speedith.Core module -> Add Framework support -> Scala.
 Then in the same module mark src/main/scala as Sources Root.
-3. Entry point is Speedith.Gui/src/main/java/speedith/Main
+4. Entry point is Speedith.Gui/src/main/java/speedith/Main

 If it complains about i18/strings resources, then Build -> rebuild project.